 Guide to Maintaining Brick and Stucco Siding

 As home siding materials, brick and stucco provide an earthy natural look.
 In fire-prone areas, brick and stucco may be an excellent choice since they are fire resistant.
 Brick walls will not rot, fade or peel.
 They never require painting and help insulate the home.
 Stucco walls also provide insulation and will not rot.
-Despite their durability, your siding will retain its beauty and functionality longer with minimal maintenance.
+In addition to its durability, your brick or stucco siding will retain its beauty and functionality longer, with minimal maintenance.

 How to Maintain Brick Siding

 Over time, mortar will crack, shrink or crumble away.
-Remove the damaged areas and replace with new mortar.
-Matching the existing mortar color can be difficult, if not impossible.
-Buy some mortar that best matches the existing color.
-Mix a small amount of mortar and let it dry.
-Hold it up next to the old mortar and compare the color.
-Add colorant until you have a good match and then apply new mortar to damaged areas.
+Remove and replace the damaged areas.
+Buy new mortar that best matches the existing color.
+Mix a small amount of mortar, let dry, and compare the color with the old mortar.
+Add colorant until you have a good match and then apply to damaged areas.
 Seal the wall with a water repellent product such as A-Tech Masonry & Brick Sealer.
-By soaking into the mortar and brick, the sealant helps prevent water damage to the home's interior.

 How to Maintain Stucco Siding

 Like brick, stucco siding can last for hundreds of years.
 Stucco is made by mixing Portland cement, hydrated lime, fine sand, and water to create a plaster.
 This material may be dyed for a custom color.
 Stucco can also help insulate your home.

 Like other porous materials, if not properly maintained, stucco can be damaged by moisture.
 Periodically spray the siding with a garden hose and examine the surface for any damage.
 Pressure washers are not usually recommended because just one careless swipe of the nozzle may accidentally damage the stucco.
 Stucco repairs can be very expensive.